amwebexpert/poc-mobile-python/README.md

 ## Getting Started

-You may have some OS core dependencies to install (dll on Windows, system lib on Ubuntu, etc.) so follow the official Kivy install instruction depending on your operating system
+You may have some OS core dependencies to install (`dll` on Windows, system lib on Ubuntu, etc.) so follow the official Kivy install instructions depending on your operating system(s):

 - [Kivy Framework](https://kivy.org)
 - [KivyMD](https://kivymd.readthedocs.io)